 Ultimately, it’s your responsibility as an instructor to educate yourself on how to best serve moms-to-be and new moms in your classes.
 And while a Primary Group Exercise certification provides a few tips, the reality is that you need to dig a little deeper to really understand the pregnant body.

-Here are 10 tips for better serving pre and post-natal participants in Group Exercise classes
+Here are 10 tips for better serving pre and post-natal participants in Group Fitness classes

 1. Know the basics